cristhianjaramillo/cristhianjaramillo.github.io/_pages/about.md

 📊 My interests extend to quantitative studies, coding, data visualization using R, and my teaching experience encompasses Statistics for Political Analysis at the Pontifical Catholic University of Peru and other institutions.

 ✨ Beyond my academic work, I hold a profound fascination for art, particularly paintings stemming from the Impressionist movement.
-I frequently curate and share artworks that catch my attention on my [Art Blog](https://artchronicles.tumblr.com/).♟️Additionally, while I do not compete at a professional level, I find immense joy in playing chess and am an enthusiastic spectator of the game.
+I frequently curate and share artworks that catch my attention on my [Art Blog](https://artchronicles.tumblr.com/).
 <br>
 <div style="text-align: left; margin: 0; padding: 0;">
   <!-- Top Border Line -->